geoip-lite/node-geoip/README.md

 The module now runs even faster, thanks to file minification!

 Furthermore, the testing process has been improved with the adoption of the [Jest](https://www.npmjs.com/package/jest) testing library.
-This upgrade enhances testing and boosts the overall reliability of the module.

 > I am not the primary creator of this!
 All copyright rights belong to the original [authors](AUTHORS).